sagemath/sagewiki_to_gh-2022-10-10/DanDrake/JustEnoughSageServer.md

+(Right now -- Feb 2010 -- these notes have some outdated bits.
+I plan to update these later this year, after Ubuntu Lucid is out.)

 These are some notes on using [[http://www.ubuntu.com/products/whatisubuntu/serveredition/jeos|JeOS]] -- which stands for "Just Enough Operating System" -- and virtualization software to create a (hopefully) secure Sage server.
 I'm using [[http://www.virtualbox.org/|VirtualBox]] and an Ubuntu host.

 This is intended for a server that you build and administer yourself; it's not the same as the VMWare image we distribute, which is intended "for the masses".
 I'm assuming you have experience with Linux administration and using virtualization software.